jython/swingutils/docs/threads.rst

 the code in the background thread needs to access the GUI.
 Java 6 incorporated the :class:`~javax.swing.SwingWorker` class to help with this, but even this solution is quite clumsy when compared to what the flexible Python language can accomplish.
-Jython-SwingUtils has a mechanism, inspired by the `Twisted <http://twistedmatrix.com/>`_ framework, that makes switching between threads almost seamless.
+Jython-Swingutils has a mechanism, inspired by the `Twisted <http://twistedmatrix.com/>`_ framework, that makes switching between threads almost seamless.